syncfusion-content/javascript-docs/js/Grid/Filter.md

 ## Menu filter

-Menu filtering can be enabled by setting [`filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterType") as `menu` in the [`filterSettings`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings "filterSettings") property.
+You can enable menu filter by setting [`filterSettings.filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterType") as `menu`.

 There is an option to show or hide the additional filter options in the menu by setting [`filterSettings.showPredicate`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-showpredicate "filterSettings.showPredicate") as `true` or `false` respectively.